verrazzano/docs/content/en/docs/setup/backup/prerequisites.md

 <details>
   <summary>Velero CLI (optional)</summary>

-The Velero CLI help you access Velero objects in a more descriptive manner; you can also manage them using `kubectl`.
+The Velero CLI helps you access Velero objects in a more descriptive manner; you can also manage them using `kubectl`.

 If desired, install the Velero CLI on Oracle Linux as follows:
 ```shell